Haivision/srt/docs/packet-filtering-and-fec.md

 ## Sending

-Prior to sending, feedSource gets the packets to be sent so that their contents can be XORed and written into the FEC group's buffer.
-Data being XORed are:
+Prior to sending, `feedSource` gets the packets to be sent so that their contents can be XORed and written into the FEC group's buffer.
+Data being performed a protection operation on are:

 * timestamp
 * encryption flags
 * content length
 * contents - padded with zeros up to payloadSize()

-For the timestamp XOR, the header field TIMESTAMP is reused.
+For the timestamp recovery, the header field TIMESTAMP is reused.
 For all others there are extra fields in the payload space of the SRT packet:

 * 8 bits: group index (for rows this is -1)
-* 8 bits: flag XOR
+* 8 bits: flag recovery
-* 16 bits: length XOR
+* 16 bits: length recovery

-When the number of XOR-ed packets reaches the desired size of the group, the FEC control packet is considered ready for extraction, and the current FEC buffer state (after processing all packets from the group) becomes the required contents of the FEC control packet.
+When the number of packets, applied in a protection operation, reaches the desired size of the group, the FEC control packet is considered ready for extraction, and the current FEC buffer state (after processing all packets from the group) becomes the required contents of the FEC control packet.
 This will then be returned at the next call to packControlPacket.
 This function checks if the FEC control packet is ready for extraction, first for the row group, then for the column group, and provides it if it is ready.

 An FEC control packet is distinguished from a regular data packet by having its message number equal to 0.
 This value isn't normally used in SRT (message numbers